Jose01000111/102.5-Use-RPM-and-YUM-package-management/README.md

 ---

-## 1️⃣RPM Basics – Installing, Upgrading, and Removing Packages
+## 1️⃣RPM Basics – Installing, Upgrading, and Removing Packages📦
 RPM is a powerful tool for working directly with .rpm package files.
-I started by downloading a few test .rpm files and using the rpm command to manage them.
+I started by downloading a few test 💬.rpm files and using the rpm command to manage them.

 🔹 Install a package using RPM: